Frederick Lumsden: Awards and decorations

-On 1 January 1917, Major Lumsden was awarded his first Distinguished Service Order "for distinguished service in the field".
-The first and second Bars to his DSO were gazetted together in May 1917, and he was the first person to receive a third Bar in April 1918.
+On 1 January 1917, Major Lumsden was appointed a Companion of the Distinguished Service Order "for distinguished service in the field".
+The first and second Bars to his DSO insignia were gazetted together in May 1917, and he was the first person to receive a third Bar in April 1918.

 On 8 June 1917, the awarding of the Victoria Cross (VC) to Major Lumsden was approved.
 This was for actions that took place between 3 and 4 April 1917 in Francilly, France.
 The citation in The London Gazette reads as follows:

 Maj.
 Frederick William Lumsden, D.S.O., R.M.A.

 For most conspicuous bravery, determination and devotion to duty.

 Six enemy field guns having been captured, it was necessary to leave them in dug-in positions, 300 yards in advance of the position held by our troops.
 The enemy kept the captured guns under heavy fire.

 Maj.
 Lumsden undertook the duty of bringing the guns into our lines.

 In order to effect this, he personally led four artillery teams and a party of infantry through the hostile barrage.
 As one of these teams sustained casualties, he left the remaining teams in a covered position, and, through very heavy rifle, machine gun and shrapnel fire, led the infantry to the guns.
 By force of example and inspiring energy he succeeded in sending back two teams with guns, going through the barrage with the teams of the third gun.
 He then returned to the guns to await further teams, and these he succeeded in attaching to two of the three remaining guns, despite rifle fire, which had become intense at short range, and removed the guns to safety.

 By this time the enemy, in considerable strength, had driven through the infantry covering points, and blown up the breach of the remaining gun.

 Maj.
 Lumsden then returned, drove off the enemy, attached the gun to a team and got it away.

 He was appointed as a Companion of the Order of the Bath on 3 June 1918, just a few days before he was killed, "shot through the head by a rifle bullet and killed instantly", according to a fellow officer.
 He was also mentioned in despatches on four occasions, and awarded the Belgian Croix de guerre.